-The first example of a Walled Garden was recorded in the 1970s when Bell System, a USA telecoms organisation designed a hardware specifically for their own network users.
+The first example of a walled garden was recorded in the 1970s when Bell System, a USA telecoms organisation designed a hardware specifically for their own network users.
 This hardware (telephones) was leased from the company instead of being owned by the users.
-Today Walled Gardens have become commonplace in many different industries.
+Today walled garden have become commonplace in many different industries.

 And while this is certainly true for some, it holds no fear for companies such as Google, Facebook and Amazon.
 Why?
 Because they know their assets are so valuable that advertisers will build entire campaigns around them.

-That said, Walled Gardens aren’t for everyone.
-Adding barriers to your media and data will only be successful if it is sufficiently valuable, and data and media owners need to be honest when considering the Walled Garden route.
+That said, walled garden aren’t for everyone.
+Adding barriers to your media and data will only be successful if it is sufficiently valuable, and data and media owners need to be honest when considering the walled garden route.